RTEMS/rtems-docs/c_user/interrupt_manager.rst

 **DESCRIPTION:**

 This directive returns ``TRUE`` if the processor is currently servicing an interrupt and ``FALSE`` otherwise.
 A return value of ``TRUE`` indicates that the caller is an interrupt service routine, *NOT* a task.
 The directives available to an interrupt service routine are restricted.

 **NOTES:**

 This directive will not cause the calling task to be preempted.

-..
-COMMENT: COPYRIGHT (c) 1988-2008

-..
-COMMENT: On-Line Applications Research Corporation (OAR).

-..
-COMMENT: All rights reserved.